Congratulations 2026-2027 Board of Governors!

 SECTION 3:

-MSC is subject to restrictions, laws, taxes, licenses, and/or ordinances that may be imposed on it by local, state, and federal jurisdiction.
+The MSC is subject to restrictions, laws, taxes, licenses, and/or ordinances that may be imposed on it by local, state, and federal jurisdiction.

-All members should be advised that financial liability incurred by the MSC might result in individual personal financial responsibility, if the treasury fails to discharge obligations.
-AFI 34-223 requires this provision to be in constitutions whereby members of the Private Organization must ensure bills are paid.
-SECTION 6: Each member is required to acknowledge their understanding of this liability in writing.
+IAW DAFI 34-106 all members should be advised that financial liability incurred by the MSC might result in individual personal financial responsibility, if the treasury fails to discharge obligations.
+Each member is required to acknowledge their understanding of this liability in writing.
+Membership chairperson will be responsible for keeping track of liability waivers signed by members.

 SECTION 1: